zxc308/P4-tutorials/Teaching/Stanford_CS344_2018/README.md

 matches a packet, its action is invoked with parameters supplied by the control plane as part of the rule.

-In this exercise, we have already implemented the the control plane logic for you.
+In this exercise, we have already implemented the control plane logic for you.
 As part of invoking `run.sh`, a set of rules is generated by `setup.py` and when bringing up the Mininet instance, these packet-processing rules are installed in the tables of